Nibleash/NLP_Sentiment_Analysis/README.md

 ## Sentiment analysis with BERTForSequenceClassification

+We trained the BertSequenceClassifier model on Colab GPU since we do not have one on our computers and using the CPU takes too much ressources and time.
-We trained the BertSequenceClassifier model on Colab GPU The three polarity labels positive, negative or neutral are encoded as integers 2, 1 and 0 respectively.
+The three polarity labels positive, negative or neutral are encoded as integers 2, 1 and 0 respectively.
 Indeed, we tried 1, 0 and -1 but, since we use the Cross Entropy Loss, the encoded labels' values have to be between 0 and the number of classes.

 ## Results